-Second-year students on Property Development and Planning and Real Estate courses recently took part in a guided field trip of former Commonwealth Games host cities, Manchester and Glasgow.
+Second-year students on our Real Estate course recently took part in a guided field trip of former Commonwealth Games host cities, Manchester and Glasgow.

 The purpose of the trip was to understand and evaluate the lasting legacy of the Games in these two cities, and how Birmingham can learn from their experiences as they ramp up towards hosting the Games this summer.